celery/celery/CONTRIBUTING.rst

     $ docker-compose run --rm celery <command>

 where <command> is a command to execute in a docker container.
+The `--rm` flag indicates that the container should be removed after it is exited and is useful to prevent accumulation of unwanted containers.

 Some useful commands to run: